Four Creative Steps to Ensure Your Small Business Reputation Propels You to Success

 Here are four ideas of how to approach leveraging your reputation to expand and solidify your marketplace.

-1. Marketing and Advertising:
+- Marketing and Advertising:

 This is something that most owners say: “Of course, all businesses need to market and advertise properly.”
 However, not everyone thinks to market based on their reputation.
 People Buy from People.
 Use customer stories and testimonials or leverage an industry expert’s opinion into establishing your market credibility.
-There is lots of competition and you need to make sure that your marketing and ad campaigns use your business reputation as a clear differentiator.
+There is lots of competition and you need to make sure that your marketing and ad campaigns use your business reputation as a clear differentiator. - Word of mouth advertisement:

 Word-of-mouth is a phrase people often use to justify a sort of ‘anti-marketing’ approach; it is cited as a reason they don’t need to market themselves.
-However, with a small amount of focus and deliberation about harvesting those referrals and good feelings of your current customers and associates it can be one of the most effective and cost conscious ways of spreading information about the business and multiplying the power of a good reputation.
+However, with a small amount of focus and deliberation about harvesting those referrals and good feelings of your current customers and associates it can be one of the most effective and cost conscious ways of spreading information about the business and multiplying the power of a good reputation. - Celebrate your Business Milestones:

 Throw a party (virtual or actual) for reaching an important event!
 Is it the opening of your store?
 The 1,000th customer?
 The first $10,000 contract won?
 Reward those who have believed in you and let them know they backed a winner.
 Everyone loves being told they are smart, influential and insightful – reminding them of this regularly turns them into some of your best brand ambassadors.
-Be sure to provide that affirming feedback to them, along with a reason and meaningful way to share with other people and you are launching the most reputation boosting, effective sales force you can have.
+Be sure to provide that affirming feedback to them, along with a reason and meaningful way to share with other people and you are launching the most reputation boosting, effective sales force you can have. - Teaming up with other businesses:

 Finally, don’t forget to look for symbiotic relationships (meaning relationships that provide a benefit to both parties) and complementary businesses to partner with in advertising, trade shows, promotions and other ideas.
 Leverage their reputation with their clients to build new clients for your business … the trust their clients have in them, tends to naturally rub off onto your business.
 Letting you build a warmer relationship than if you had approached them alone as a stranger.
 Remember this is a mutually beneficial arrangement … you need to actively leverage your audience on their behalf so you both can achieve greater things together than you would alone.